 Keto Nacho Cheese Sauce

-This easy-to-make keto nacho cheese sauce contains a total of four ingredients, and three of them are cheese!
-Unlike most gluten-free keto queso recipes, this cheese sauce is not grainy or greasy.
+This easy keto nacho cheese sauce has just four ingredients, and three of them are cheese!
+Unlike most queso recipes, this sauce isn't grainy or greasy.

 Low carb queso sauce recipe